Active vs Passive Investment Management

 Two fundamental tenets of how the market works:

 Equity markets rise over the long-term.
 There are fundamental reasons why this is and will remain true.
-We get smarter and better at what we do over time and generations and companies continually reinvest the non-dividend portion of profit into the business.
+We get smarter and better at what we do over time and generations.
 Only bad public policy can stop the rise.
-Venezuela is the current example of bad policy wrecking an economy.
-Markets rise in the long-term.
+Bad public policy is rare, but unfortunately not rare enough.
+Venezuela is a current example of bad policy wrecking an economy.
+Absent bad policy, markets rise in the long-term.
 Notice the upward sloping lines.

 Because equity markets rise over time, investing in markets is a positive-sum game.
 All can have more than their original investment.
 However, it is arithmetically certain that performance around the market return is a zero-sum game.
 Any out-performance is exactly offset by under-performance.
 This is pre-cost.
 Cost shifts the post-cost return spectrum toward under-performance.